stfc/PSyclone/doc/developer_guide/developers.rst

 .. automethod:: psyclone.psyGen.CodedKern.get_kernel_schedule

-The AST to AST transformation is done using an ASTProcessor.
+The language AST to PSyIR transformation is done using a PSyIR front-end.
-At the moment, `psyclone.psyGen.Fparser2ASTProcessor` and its specialised version for Nemo `psyclone.nemo.NemoFparser2ASTProcessor` are available.
-(In the future we aim to have a generic ASTProcessor class, specialized for different language parsers: <parser>ASTProcessor, and specialized again for specific APIs when additional functionality is requiered
-<API><parser>ASTProcessor.)
+This are found in the `psyclone.psyir.frontend` module.
+The only currently available front-end is `Fparser2Reader` but this can be specialized for by the application APIs (e.g. Nemo has `NemoFparser2Reader` sub-class).
+The naming convention used for the PSyIR front-ends is
+<API><languageAST>Reader.

-.. autoclass:: psyclone.psyGen.Fparser2ASTProcessor
+.. autoclass:: psyclone.psyir.frontend.fparser2.Fparser2Reader
     :members:

 The results of `psyclone.psyGen.Kern.get_kernel_schedule` is a